If you are looking for a puppy, you probably want one that is friendly, good with kids, and easy to train.

 Not the best watchdog

-Many people do not recommend standard goldendoodles for small apartments or spaces because of their active nature and size.
-Choosing a miniature goldendoodle may be wise if you have limited space for your dog.
+Many people do not recommend standard Goldendoodles for small apartments or spaces because of their active nature and size.
+Choosing a miniature Goldendoodle may be wise if you have limited space for your dog.

 So what are some of the best grooming practices?

-Since they are partly poodle, should you do regular trimming?
+Since they are partly Poodle, should you do regular trimming?

-Longer coats will mean more shedding, more knots in the hair, and a harder time grooming your goldendoodle.
-You should have your goldendoodle clipped several times a year and aim for 2-3 inches of hair length.
-If you trim your goldendoodle regularly you will find that the grooming process is much faster and easier.
+Longer coats will mean more shedding, more knots in the hair, and a harder time grooming your Goldendoodle.
+You should have your Goldendoodle clipped several times a year and aim for 2-3 inches of hair length.
+If you trim your Goldendoodle regularly, you will find that the grooming process is much faster and easier.

-What is your first line of defense?
+Your first line of defense?

-This occurs when a joint in the dog's leg or hip becomes weakened or malformed.
+Hip dysplasia occurs when a joint in the dog's leg or hip becomes weakened or malformed.
 This can result in arthritis or even lameness if it goes untreated.

 Thankfully dogs can be tested for this since it is a genetic disorder.
 Ask your breeder if they have any dysplasia testing or health records on your puppy's parents.
-If your puppy shows any negative signs, be sure to have them seen by your local veterinarian.
+If your puppy shows any adverse signs, be sure to have them seen by your local veterinarian.

-So what health problems are more specific to the goldendoodle?
+So what health problems are more specific to the Goldendoodle?

-Because of their longer ears, goldendoodles are more prone to get ear infections.
-This occurs when moisture gets inside their ears but does not dry because their larger ears prevent adequate air flow.
+Because of their longer ears, Goldendoodles are more prone to get ear infections.
+This occurs when moisture gets inside their ears but does not dry because their larger ears prevent adequate airflow.

 The best time to check for moisture or infections in the ear is during regular grooming.